Deepavali, a Sanskrit word meaning “rows of lighted lamps.”

 Lakshman, went looking for Rama and set a circle around Sita.
 He told Sita that as long as she stayed within the circle, nothing bad could happen to her.

-When Lakshman was gone, an ugly old man appeared and ask Sita to help him, she thought it would be safe to help an old man, and stepped out of the circle, at that time, the ugly old man changed into the king of the demons known as Ravana.
-He kidnapped Sita and took her to the demon island of Lanka.
+When Lakshman was gone, an ugly old man appeared and ask Sita to help him, she thought it would be safe to help an old man, and stepped out of the circle, and suddenly, the ugly old man changed into the king of the evil demons known as Ravana.
+He kidnapped Sita and took her to the demon’s island of Lanka.

-When Rama and Sita return to his father’s palace they saw people had lit lots of lamps to welcome them, and they live happy ever after.
+When Rama and Sita return to his father’s palace they saw people had lit lots of lamps to welcome them, and they lived happy ever after, and brought enlightment and prosperity!

 The legend says that Ravana could not be killed by any god, only by a human.
 So, the god Vishnu and Lakshmi Goddess of wealth and prosperity also his wife decided to be born as humans to get rid of the demons, and so they were born as Rama and Sita.